sergei-mironov/asterisk-dongle-setup/README.md

 * Send SMS or make a call to your GSMmodem's SIM card.
 Asterisk will redirect them to your Telegram account.
 Asterisk records voice calls and sends recordings to the Telegram accounts as wav attachments.
-* From a thirdparty telegram account call to the accound associated with `secrets.telegram_phone`, then go to chat and send a message with a phone number to call to.
+* From a thirdparty telegram account call to the account associated with `secrets.telegram_phone`, then go to the private chat and send a message with a phone number to call to.
 Asterisk will call to establish an outgoing connection from telegram to GSM network.

 Hardware notes